Introduction of Double Degree Programmes with Overseas Partner Institutions

 * For programmes requiring different numbers of units, the minimum number of units completed at the University for each component should be 50% of the respective requirement, rounded up to the next integer.

-To introduce a Double Degree Programme, the Programme Planning Team (PPT) is required to submit a proposal, duly-endorsed by the Faculty Board, to the Academic Development Committee (ADC) for planning approval.
-Following the planning approval, the PPT is required to submit a proposal, duly-endorsed by the Faculty + Board, to the Senate for consideration and approval via the Quality Assurance Committee (QAC).
+To introduce a Double Degree Programme, the PPT is required to submit a proposal, duly-endorsed by the Faculty/School Board, to the Academic Development Committee (ADC) for planning approval.
+Following that, and if the Double Degree programme adopts the curriculum structure of an existing HKBU programme, the PPT should submit a proposal, duly endorsed by the Faculty/School Board, to the Senate via the Quality Assurance Committee (QAC) for consideration and approval.
+For completely new Double Degree programmes, the full approval procedures including programme accreditation should be followed.
 For details, please refer to the approved procedures.

 Last updated on 26 July 2023